lwiest/VocabularyFox/README.md

 ## Technical Footnotes

-* The `VocabularyFox.exe` file contains the VocabularyFox Java classes and startup code for Windows.
-The startup code looks for a Java Runtime installed on your system.
-If it doesn't find one, it uses the OpenJDK Java Runtime bundled with VocabularyFox.
-It is located in the `openJdk` folder of this project's ZIP file.
-If a Java Runtime is installed on your system, you can simply delete the `openJdk` folder.
-The file `VocabularyFox.exe` was created with Launch4J.
-Both Launch4J and OpenJDK are open-source software.
 * VocabularyFox looks for quizzes in the `quizzes` folder, which is located in the same folder as the `VocabularyFolder.exe` file.
-If no `quizzes` folder exists, then VocabularyFox creates a `quizzes` folder with a sample quiz.
+If VocabularyFox doesn't find this folder, then VocabularyFox automatically creates a `quizzes` folder with a sample quiz.
 * VocabularyFox saves and loads application preferences from the `.preferences_vocabularyfox` file, which is located in the same folder as the `VocabularyFolder.exe` file.
-If VocabularyFox doesn't find this file, it is automatically created by VocabularyFox.
+If VocabularyFox doesn't find this file, then VocabularyFox automatically creates it.

 ## Build Instructions